WEBSITES, AUDIO, VIDEO, AND IMAGES

 - The Wayback Machine search box is at the top of the Home page --

-to get to the top of the Home page from anywhere else, click the
+to get to the Home page from any other page, click the

-Internet Archive icon (the building) which is usually near the center
+Internet Archive icon (the building) at the top left

 - Example 1: Type in uvpafug.org , the website of our